 Media Plan Management: New functionality has been provided to access another media plan from the same user interface eliminating the need to navigate back to the campaign before accessing another media plan under the same campaign.

-Billing and Financial Enhancement: Added support for manual adjustments during partial billing to align with client-specific billing schedules.
+Billing and Financial Enhancement: For Manual Client Billing lines in Media Plan, users can now edit both the billable media spend and billable ad-tech amounts

 Enhanced Functionality for Foreign Exchange (Multi-Currency) in Buying and Delivery: System is enhanced to provide an option to select date when revising and insertion order for accurate FX calculations.
 In addition, the delivery override template has been enhanced to clearly display the FX exchange rates used during IO creation/revision.

-Nexelus Approval: System has been enhanced for better audit control where the system can be configured to disallow approvals of two subsequent levels by the same user.
-This measure ensures a clear separation of duties, promoting accountability and reducing the risk of conflicts in the approval process.
+Nexelus Approval: A new flag has been introduced in Approval Chain UI, to optionally prevent approvals of two subsequent approval levels by the same user.

-Project/Job Close Controls: Job Management Controls have been enhanced to provide stronger oversight and improved protocols.
-The newly introduced "Job Close Controls" in the Job Setup ensure proper closure procedures, reinforcing accountability and oversight.
+Project/Job Close Controls: A new company policy, "Restrict Job Closure," has been implemented.
+Based on the specified criteria in this rule, the application will either block job closure or display a warning message if any of the following conditions are met:

+Unposted Transactions

+Unbilled Transactions

+Outstanding purchase order.

 User Experience Improvements in Media Plan UI: Introduced a "Collapse All Packages/Placements" button on the Placements tab to streamline the user interface and enhance navigation.